 Steps to apply

-Please check out what we are all about in MESA and know that we are dedicated to fostering the success of underrepresented STEM students, here at SSU.
+Please check out what we are all about in MESA and know that we are dedicated to fostering the success of underrepresented STEM students here at SSU.
 Before you proceed: Keep in mind to read through eligibility and application windows.
-After review of your application and acceptance to the program, you will be notified of next steps to schedule/complete an intake meeting, complete enrollment, date of the first MESA meeting and then finally, added to our newsletter email list (check spam).
-To be officially enrolled you'll meet with Dr. Megan D'Errico, the MESA director for an intake appointment (Loboconnect instructions emailed to you & you'll be added to MESA canvas course).
+After reviewing your application and acceptance to the program, you will be notified of the next steps to schedule/complete an intake meeting, complete enrollment, date of the first MESA meeting, and then finally, added to our newsletter email list (check spam).
+To be officially enrolled, you'll meet with the MESA director, for an intake appointment (Loboconnect instructions emailed to you & you'll be added to the MESA canvas course).
 Follow the steps to apply below.

 - If you need to reference: MESA's eligibility and application windows.

-- If form still does not populate and the application should be open, see section of "problems logging in?" at the bottom of the page or feel free to contact MESA
+- If the form still does not populate and the application should be open, see the section of "problems logging in?" at the bottom of the page, or feel free to contact MESA.

 1. Submit the online application form: